-One (1) or two (2)-inch diameter monitoring wells with PVC slotted screens and risers will be installed in the open boreholes.
-The screened portion of the monitoring well will straddle the water table five (5) feet above and five (5) feet below the water table.
+Two (2)-inch diameter monitoring wells with PVC slotted screens and risers will be installed in the open boreholes.
+For the shallow monitoring wells (RIMW1 through RIMW6), the screened portion of the monitoring well will straddle the water table approximately five (5) feet above and five (5) feet below the water table.
+For the deeper monitoring wells (RIMW3D, RWMW4D and RIMW6D), an approximate five (5) foot screen will be set at the bottom of the borehole and sealed off from the overburden above the screened interval.
 The monitoring wells will be finished with a surface seal and protected with lockable protective enclosures.
-Monitoring well depths, and screen lengths and depths will be calculated by the environmental scientist/geologist by maintaining accurate measurements of screen and riser placed in the borehole.
+Monitoring well depths, and screen lengths and depths will be determined by the environmental scientist/geologist by maintaining measurements of screen and riser placed in the borehole.
 The monitoring wells will be installed in accordance with the FSP in Appendix A.

-3.2.4 Monitoring Well Development
+3.2.5 Monitoring Well Development

-Once installed, each monitoring well will be developed by pumping with a peristaltic pump in order to remove any accumulated fine sediment within the well and to establish a hydraulic connection with the surrounding aquifer.
+Once installed, each monitoring well will be developed to remove accumulated fine sediment within the well and to establish a hydraulic connection with the surrounding saturated soils.
 Wells will be developed at an appropriate time interval (at least 24 hours) post-installation using pumping techniques.
 Monitoring of temperature, specific conductivity, pH, and turbidity for defining stabilization will be completed.
 The monitoring wells will be developed in accordance with the FSP in Appendix A.

-3.2.5 Groundwater Sampling
+3.2.6 Groundwater Sampling

-Groundwater samples will be collected for laboratory analysis from the monitoring wells installed as a function of this RI (RI1, RI2 and RI4 to RI7 on Figure 2) to assess the environmental quality of the Site's groundwater.
+Groundwater samples will be collected for laboratory analysis from the existing and newly installed monitoring wells to assess the environmental quality of the Site's groundwater.
+Existing monitoring wells MW-3 and MW-4 have been destroyed and therefore will not be sampled.
 Groundwater samples will be collected in accordance with the FSP in Appendix A.